eddev92/crehana-challenge/README.md

 ## Available Scripts

+First you should to run this command to install node_modules:

+### `npm install

-In the project directory, you can run:
+After, In the project directory, you can run:

 ### `npm start`